cookiecutter/cookiecutter/README.rst

 * Everyone is invited to contribute.
 Read the `contributing instructions`_, then get started.

-Connect with other Cookiecutter contributors and users in IRC:
+Connect with other Cookiecutter contributors and users on `Gitter`_:

-* #cookiecutter on irc.freenode.net (note: due to work and commitments, a core committer might not always be available)
+* https://gitter.im/audreyr/cookiecutter (note: due to work and commitments, a core committer might not always be available)

 Encouragement is unbelievably motivating.
 If you want more work done on